bulaxy/ML-Basic-Self-Driving-Car/readme.md

 Followed Along This [Youtube](https://www.youtube.com/watch?v=Rs_rAxEsAvI) Tutorial for this basic self-driving car JS Course.

 Did not do a lot of changes to it.
+While it is possible (and  it is preferable) to have a more condensed constant files, I will not be adding too much feature into this directly since my plan is to make an ML on other games.
+This is just a learning course.

 Note